Branch (banking): History and description

 During the 3rd century banks in Persia (now Iran) and in other territories started to issue letters of credit known as Sakks, basically checks in today’s language, that could be traded in cooperative houses or offices throughout the Persian territories.
 In the period from 1100-1300 banking started to expand across Europe and banks began opening ‘branches’ in remote, foreign locations to support international trade.
-In 1327, Avignon in France had 43 branches of Italian banking houses alone.
+In 1327, Avignon which is located in France had 43 branches of Italian banking houses alone.

-The practice of opening satellite branches was popularized in the early 20th century by Amadeo Giannini, then head of the Bank of America.
+In the USA, the practice of opening satellite branches was popularized in the early 20th century by Amadeo Giannini, then head of the Bank of America.
 Historically, branches were housed in imposing buildings, often in a neoclassical style of architecture.
 Today, branches may also take the form of smaller offices within a larger complex, such as a shopping mall.

-Traditionally, the branch was the only place of access to a financial institution's services.
-Services provided by a branch include cash withdrawals and deposits from a demand account with a bank teller, financial advice through a specialist, safe deposit box rentals, bureau de change, insurance sales (where it is allowed by law), etc. In the early 21st century, features such as automated teller machines (ATM), telephone and online banking, allow customers to bank from remote locations and after business hours.
-This has caused financial institutions to reduce their branch business hours and to merge smaller branches into larger ones.
+Traditionally, the branch was the only place to access a financial institution's services.
+Services provided by a branch include cash withdrawals and deposits from a demand account with a bank teller, financial advice through a specialist, safe deposit box rentals, bureau de change, insurance sales (where it is allowed by law), etc. In the early 21st century, features such as automated teller machines (ATM), telephone and online banking, allowed customers to bank from remote locations and after business hours.
+This has caused financial institutions to reduce their branch business hours and merge smaller branches into larger ones.
 Conversely, they converted some into mini-branches with only ATMs for cash withdrawal and depositing; computer terminals for online banking and cheque depositing machines.
 Some mini-branches may have one or no human staff with only telephone support.

-Some financial institutions, in an attempt to show a friendlier image, offer a boutique or coffeehouse-like environment in their branches, with sit-down counters, refreshments, interactive displays, music and playing areas for children.
+Some financial institutions, in an attempt to show a friendlier image, offer a boutique or coffeehouse-like environment in their branches, with sit-down counters, refreshments, interactive displays, music and play areas for children.
 Some branches also have drive-through teller windows or ATMs.
 Other financial institutions reduce their costs and position their offerings by having no branches and are sometimes known as virtuals or direct banks.